~ Most Common Questions ~

-- SGR will DNA Register goats sold by verified and listed breeders so long as they fill a Required Bill of Sale with the complete data provided by the seller.
+- SGR will DNA Register goats sold by Current verified and listed breeders who provide a signed required Bill of Sale or any goat whose dam and sire are DNA Registered with SGR.

 - Spanish Goats, LLC owns and operates the Spanish Goat Registry (SGR), the Spanish Goat Gathering, and the Spanish Goat Roundup.

 Why should I DNA Register my Spanish Goats with the Spanish Goat Registry?

 - DNA Registration and Parent Verification does bring confidence to the prospective buyers of Spanish goats.
 This motivates the buyer to pay a little more for this credibility.

 What are the issues?

-- Goat brokers are going to Sale Barns/Auction Houses and purchasing known Spanish culls and selling them as Spanish breeding stock.
+- Goat brokers are going to Sale Barns/Auction Houses and purchasing known Spanish culls and cross breeds and selling them as Spanish breeding stock.

 What is the Solution?

-- Breeder/Herd ID applications give us the information we need to track breeders and their herds.
+- Breeder/Herd ID numbers give us the information we need to track who bred the goats.